molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Repetitive setup</aside>

-This setup is repeated over and over, so it should be defined once at a central place.
-You could simply write a `setup` function and call it at the beginning of each spec.
+This setup is repeated over and over, so it should be defined once in a central place.
+You could write a `setup` function and call it at the beginning of each spec.
 But using Jasmine, you can declare code that is called before and after each spec, or before and after all specs.

-For this purpose, there are four functions: `beforeEach`, `afterEach`, `beforeAll` and `afterAll`.
+For this purpose, Jasmine provides four functions: `beforeEach`, `afterEach`, `beforeAll` and `afterAll`.
 They are called inside of a `describe` block, just like `it`.
 They expect one parameter, a function that is called at the given stages.

 ```typescript
 describe('Suite description', () => {